Live & Loco: Purple Love Reign (The Revolution at TLA in Philly 4/30/17)

 The crowd, an eclectic mix of all ages, sexes and races was gathered out front in a line down the block as we arrived.
 Which made it more surprising when we got in there, seeing how much room there was to move on the downstairs floor area inside.
 Having been in this room less than a month earlier, for potentially the last great DMX show for the foreseeable future (hope he’s getting the help he needs), the difference was night and day.
 Granted, The Revolution had already played a sold-out Saturday show the night before, while Jason and I had actually arrived at this show on time, since we knew that unlike was the case with The Dog, this one could be counted on to start close to on time.

-The vibe was warm and inviting in the building from the start.
+The vibe was warm and inviting from the start.
 The kind of show that you can tell even the TLA employees were happier than usual to be working.
 We met a woman from Minneapolis who had first started following Prince during her college days at the University of Minnesota shortly after the release of Purple Rain.
 Saw a dude waiting in the front row with a Prince Batdance hat he looked like he'd been keeping in a vault and waiting for the perfect place to break it out.
 There was a millennial age girl next to me, whose Snapchat would later go on to catch our duet on “Erotic City” among others.
 But it’s difficult to fully explain the feeling a longtime Prince fan gets standing a few feet from that OG Revolution drum-kit, in a space smaller than the First Avenue club that the band ripped back in the early-to-mid-80’s.
 That, along with a guitar tech wandering about onstage, was enough to have the growing crowd bubbling in anticipation.

-As it turned out, that anticipation was both justified and rewarded.
+As it turned out, that anticipation was justified and rewarded.
 The show started as you’d would want and expect, with the sampled sound of the First Avenue house announcer in Purple Rain declaring: “Ladies and Gentlemen….
 Please Welcome, The Revolution!”.

 Immediately after that, the initial bizarre sounds that begin “Computer Blue”, then: